DarraghReid/dara-MS1/README.md

         Due to the limitations of the MS1 project, where only HTML and CSS can be used, the infromation input into this form will not be sent or stored anywhere.

 * Footer
-    * The footer contains the sections, layed our horizonally from left to right.
+    * The footer contains three sections, layed our horizonally from left to right.
     The first section is a play button icon which brings users to the video section when clicked.

         The middle section contains the phone and email information of DaRa.
 On larger screens the information is displayed side-by-side, whereas on smaller screens, they are placed one on top of the other.